retro1996/VistaThemePlasma/README.md

 1. Arch Linux x64 and other Arch derivatives
 2. Plasma 6.3.2, KDE Frameworks 6.11.0, Qt 6.8.2
 3. 96 DPI scaling, single monitor
+4. X11, Wayland*

+*VistaThemePlasma currently lacks full Wayland support, which may result in Wayland-specific issues.

 See [INSTALL.md](./INSTALL.md) for a quick install guide.